33.9 MB (4.4 MB compressed)

 4224 x 2806 pixels

 35.8 x 23.9 cm ⏐ 14.1 x 9.4 in (300dpi)

 J. J. HAUW, ISM / SCIENCE PHOTO LIBRARY J. J. HAUW, ISM / SCIENCE PHOTO LIBRARY

 Parkinson's disease.
-Light micrograph of a section through a neuron (nerve cell, red) containing two Lewy bodies (round, purple).
-These are abnormal deposits of a brain protein, and are a diagnostic feature of Parkinson's disease.
+Light micrograph of a section through a neuron (nerve cell, brown) containing a Lewy body (round, light brown).
+This abnormal deposit of a brain protein is a diagnostic feature of Parkinson's disease.
 This disease is a degeneration of nerve cells in the brain, causing muscle tremors, rigidity and incapacitation.
 The disease is progressive and, though medications can control symptoms, ultimately disabling.
 The tissue sample is from the substantia nigra, a part of the brain that aids movements.
 Magnification: x720 at 6x7cm size.

 Model release not required.
 Property release not required.